A list of study materials to get your private pilot license with ease.

 Indeed, IFR pilots must learn about aviation weather and decipher weather reports and forecasts.

-It’s not any less critical for a VFR pilot to predict the weather and how the airplane would react in such weather.
+It’s not any less critical for a VFR pilot to predict the weather and how the aeroplane would react in such weather.

 Pilot Weather is a meteorology book explicitly published for pilots to become great at their profession.